-When the holidays roll around, I always break out my repertoire of "go-to" appetizers.
-This is one of them, but it's so good that I use it all year round!
+When I have people over, I always break out my repertoire of “go-to” appetizers.
+This is one of them, and it’s so darn good!

 I don’t need to say too much about it, they actually speak for themselves.

 - 10 large button mushrooms

 - ¼ onion or 1 shallot, finely diced

 - 1/3 of a cup of sun dried tomatoes, chopped

 - OPTIONAL – chorizo or sausage (to be crumbled into the mix)

 Soak the sun-dried tomatoes in hot water for 20 minutes.
 Chop the soaked tomatoes into small bits and set aside.

 Wipe the button mushrooms with a damp cloth.
 Carefully scoop out the stems using a knife and small spoon.
 Chop the stems into very fine bits and set aside.
 Chop the shiitake mushrooms into very fine bits too.
 Set aside.